Shane Simpson (lawyer): Career

-From this research came the idea of establishing a legal centre that would educated those working in the Arts as to their legal rights, educate lawyers in the legal issues facing arts practitioners, and provide pro bono legal advice for the Arts.
+From this research came the idea of establishing a legal centre that would be educated those working in the Arts as to their legal rights, educate lawyers on the legal issues facing arts practitioners, and provide pro bono legal advice for the Arts.

 It took two years to secure the funding and establish the Arts Law Centre of Australia.
 He was its first director (1983-1986) and the first President of its board was Justice Michael Kirby AC CMG.
 He led the institution through its initial 3 years before stepping down in 1986 to start his own practice, Simpsons Solicitors.
 It was one of the first legal practices in Australia to specialise solely in arts, entertainment and intellectual property law.